-Celeste has been a lawyer for the past eighteen years but she has been making-up stories all her life.
+Celeste has been a lawyer for the past nineteen years but she has been making-up stories all her life.

 A native of Trinidad and Tobago, in 2016, she graduated from Lesley University, Cambridge, Massachusetts, with an MFA in Creative Writing (Fiction).

 Celeste’s goal is to dispel all myths about island-life and island-people, and to highlight the points of intersection between Caribbean and North American interests.
 In particular, she aims to showcase Trinidad’s entrenched political, racial, and class alliances; the generosity (and yet, cruelty) of the average Trini; the sense of optimism (and yet, harsh reality) which permeates everyday interaction; and the musicality and resonance of Caribbean creole (kriol) expression.

-Her work has appeared in The New England Review, Epiphany, The Rumpus, Kweli Journal, among other places.
+Her work has appeared in The New England Review, Litmag, Epiphany, The Rumpus, among other places.
 She is the recipient of a 2018 PEN/Robert J. Dau Short Story Prize for Emerging Writers.
 She was also awarded the 2019 Virginia Woolf Award for Short Fiction, and the 2017 John D Gardner Memorial Prize for Fiction.